julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 This practice appears in Scottish, Irish, and Manx tales, with overwhelming consistency.

+It was especially documented in Argyll, the Isle of Skye, and the Hebrides, where cattle protection charms formed part of seasonal farm rites.

 Women often used rowan, red thread, or both—especially on **May Eve**, a dangerous night for milk magic.

 Rowan protections appear in 18th–19th century Highland accounts, including livestock rites recorded by folklorist Alexander Carmichael in Carmina Gadelica.